k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/03_quiz_jobs_and_batch_services.md

 When using the UpdateJob command, you can update:

-A: The affinity of the Job (on which node it will be run).
+A: The affinity of the Job.
+(The node where it is run).

 B: The scheduling scheme of the Job.